Kia EV3 review

 In terms of front storage, you’ll find fairly small door bins, but the various trays, cupholders and cubbies within the centre console somewhat make up for that.
 You also get a slide-out tray under the central armrest, which would make a great place to use a laptop or prop a tablet computer while the car charges.

 You’ll fit three people in the back of the EV3 but, like in its rivals, shoulder room will be pretty tight.
-That said, the lack of central tunnel means the middle-seat occupant will have nothing to straddle and plenty of foot space.
+That said, the lack of a central tunnel means the middle-seat occupant will have nothing to straddle and plenty of foot space.

-The rear seats don’t do anything particularly interesting – such as sliding fore and aft, like in the Smart #1 – but they do fold completely flat and in a 60/40 configuration.
+The rear seats don’t do anything particularly interesting – such as sliding fore and aft, like in the Smart #1 – but they do fold completely flat in a 60/40 configuration.
 That’s not as versatile as rivals with 40/20/40 split-folding rear seats, and the EV3 doesn’t even get a ski hatch behind its rear centre armrest.

 Dan Jones loading Kia EV3 boot